Dynatrace-Asad-Ali/eShopWorkshop/1-Monolith/README.md

 ### Deploying the Monolith application
 This monolith application uses .net core and provides eShop functionality.\
 For deployment is uses Microsoft Azure ARM template.
-The arm template not only creates a VM instance in Azure but also deploys Dynatrace OneAgent on the VM instance.\
+The arm template not only creates a VM instance in Azure but also deploys Dynatrace OneAgent on the VM instance.

+To install the application, go to https://portal.azure.com and login with your credentials.
+Once logged in, open a cloud shell in Azure.

+![Image of Azure Cloud Shell-1] (../images/AzureCloudShell1.png)
-Before you run the ARM template, create a resource group in Microsoft Azure using the following command:
+Before you run the ARM template, create a resource group in Microsoft Azure using the following command:\
 ```az group create --name eshopworkshop --location eastus```
 Using the ARM template to deploy eShopOnWeb Monolithic .NET application with Dynatrace Extension applied
 - this template will request a password for the eshopadmin user and the MSSQL DB admin